Dessert trends statistics

 Themed 3D Cakes

 Cakes are perfect for any occasion or celebration.
-Bakers put their creativity to work in 2022 to make cakes stand out, literally.
+Bakers put their creativity to work in 2024 to make cakes stand out, literally.
 From the “is it cake” phenomenon to cakes specially made for themed events, 3D cakes are sculptural, edible works of art.
-Working with stiff Italian meringue buttercream, moldable fondant, and tempered chocolate, bakers and pastry chefs can create realistic and fantastical scenes.
+Working with stiff Italian meringue buttercream, moldable fondant, and tempered chocolate desserts, bakers and pastry chefs can create realistic and fantastical scenes.

 Nostalgic Comforts

 Some dessert trends don’t go out of style.
 Classic, familiar flavors continue to be popular with a large section of consumers.
-Flavors like s’mores, cookies, cream, and peanut butter and jelly are both timeless and trendy.
+Flavors like apple pie, pecan pie, s’mores, chocolate chip cookies, cream, and peanut butter and jelly are both timeless and trendy.
 Especially in the wind-down of the pandemic, familiar flavors provide a nostalgic comfort to many.
-This is proven by the fact that simple desserts like cookies, cakes, brownies, and ice cream are best sellers in both bakeries and restaurants.
+This is proven by the fact that simple desserts like cookies, chocolate cakes, brownies, and ice cream are best sellers in both bakeries and restaurants.

 Related Restaurant Resources